Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

 There are $\gtrsim N^{{2 \over 3}-}$ cells so $\gtrsim N^{{4 \over 3}-}$ sector arcs total.
 There are $\lesssim N$ circles in the configuration each of which (under our refinements) has no more than one circle arc per cell so has $\lesssim N^{{1 \over 3}}$ sector arcs.
 Thus $\gtrsim N^{1-}$ circles must have $\gtrsim N^{{1 \over 3}-}$ sector arcs. \end{proof}

 We'd now like to take advantage of our result.
 Theorem \ref{verynicespacingcircle} is a method of associating to each extremal unit circle configuration a refinement which is rather nicely parametrized.
-We will do this by applying point-circle duality to the result of Theorem \ref{verynicespacingcircle}.
-The result of the theorem gives us many circles $c$ which are incident to particular sets of points $p_1, \dots ,p_M$ with $M \gtrsim N^{{1 \over 3}-}$ so that we have $\gtrsim N^{{2 \over 3}-}$ circles intersecting $c$ between adjacent points which are structured.
-We use point--circle duality which maps a point to the unit circle centered at it and vise-versa, applying Theorem \ref{verynicespacingcircle} to circles and points instead of points and circles.
+It gives us many circles $c$ which are incident to particular sets of points $p_1, \dots ,p_M$ with $M \gtrsim N^{{1 \over 3}-}$ so that we have $\gtrsim N^{{2 \over 3}-}$ circles intersecting $c$ between adjacent points which are structured.
+We now apply point--circle duality which maps a point to the unit circle centered at it and vise-versa, obtaining a dual form of Theorem \ref{verynicespacingcircle}.

 \begin{defn} Consider a point $p$ with a bush $c_1, \dots, c_M$ of circles going through it ordered according to the direction of their tangent at $p$.
 Let $d_1, \dots, d_M$ be the interiors of the circles $c_i$.
 This bush of circles defines $M$ \textbf{sectors} where we define the $i^{th}$ sector $s_i = (d_i \cap d_{i+1}^c) \cup (d_i^c \cap d_{i+1})$ where $d^c$ is the complement of the disk $d$. \end{defn}